microbiome/OMA/04_datainfra.md

 Recently,
 [`TreeSummarizedExperiment`](https://www.bioconductor.org/packages/release/bioc/html/TreeSummarizedExperiment.html)
 (`TSE`)
-were developed to extend the `SE` and `SCE` class for incorporating hierarchical information (including phylogenetic tree) and reference sequences.
+was developed to extend the `SE` and `SCE` class for incorporating hierarchical information (including phylogenetic tree) and reference sequences.

 The `mia` package implements tools using these classes for analysis of